QA3264/CleanGetDataProject/CodeBook.md

-### The following changes were made to the names of 79 measurement variables to make them more descriptive:
+### The following changes were made to the names of 79 measurement variables to make them more readable:

 - Names of all variables were converted to lower case
 - "t" at the begin of variable was changed to "timedomain"